 Leaf sheep are so beautiful that they don’t seem real.
 Also known by their scientific name – Costasiella kuroshimae, they are actually a species of sea slug.
-(People also call them sea sheep, leaf slugs, and bunny slugs.)
+Depending on whom you talk to, they’re also call them sea sheep, leaf slugs, and bunny slugs.

 1. They are called leaf sheep, but they’re neither leaves nor sheep.